Crimson Avenger (Lee Travis): Origin

 Two separate accounts of the Crimson Avenger's origins have been printed which complement each other in some areas, but contradict in others.
-The first origin story appeared in Secret Origins #5 (August 1986), and was written by Roy Thomas, with art by Gene Colan.
-Taking place in late October 1938, it depicts Lee Walter Travis, the young publisher of the Globe-Leader, a paper devoted to progressive causes.
-At a costume ball on Halloween, Travis appears in a "highway robber" costume.
-This is the night of Orson Welles' famous broadcast of The War of the Worlds and — having gotten advance notice of the radio show — a group of criminals dressed in alien-like costumes take advantage of the ensuing panic to rob the party guests.
+The first appeared in Secret Origins #5 (August 1986), and was written by Roy Thomas, with art by Gene Colan.
+Lee Walter Travis, the young publisher of the Globe-Leader newspaper, attends a costume ball on Halloween in 1938.
+This is the night of Orson Welles' broadcast of The War of the Worlds and — having gotten advance notice of the radio show — a group of criminals dressed in alien-like costumes take advantage of the ensuing panic to rob the party guests.
 The villains murder a young journalist and Travis is enraged, going after the costumed thieves and exchanging gunfire.
 Travis drives the thieves into a ditch and disappears before the police arrive, now inspired to become the Crimson Avenger.
-The use of Orson Welles' War of the Worlds in the story was inspired by the fact that the Crimson Avenger's first comic book appearance was dated Oct 1938, the same month as the radio broadcast.
+The use of Orson Welles' War of the Worlds in the story was inspired by the fact that the Crimson Avenger's first comic book appearance was dated October 1938, the same month as the radio broadcast.

 The second, extended origin appeared in Golden Age Secret Files & Origins #1 (2001).
-In this tale Lee Travis was a war-weary man of the world trying to forget the horrors of the Wars and seek some inner peace of mind.
-To this end he briefly settled in the mystical far-East city of Nanda Parbat.
+In this version, Lee Travis was a war-weary man of the world trying to forget the horrors of the Wars and seek some inner peace of mind.
+To this end he briefly settled in the mystical city of Nanda Parbat.
 There, he was shown the future career of Superman by the goddess Rama Kushna.
 Superman's deeds and selflessness inspired Lee to rededicate his own talents, and Superman's death at the hands of Doomsday galvanized Lee to spend his life honoring Superman's memory, years before he was even born.
 When Lee returned to civilization, he found that nearly ten years had gone by for the rest of the world, at which point he took to the streets as the Crimson, and later the Crimson Avenger.

 Superman's appearance as the first costumed hero in Action Comics #1 is credited as the beginning of the Golden Age of Comics, but this was removed from continuity during the Crisis on Infinite Earths.
-The Crimson's second origin re-establishes Superman as the inspiration for all costumed crime-fighters.
+The Crimson Avengers's second origin re-establishes Superman as the inspiration for all costumed crime-fighters.